-In November 2012, we introduced an electronic approval system, totally eliminating the need to use paper for approval documents including attachments.
-Information relating to decisions made by the President and other important decisions prior to the introduction of the system is recorded and stored as follows to ensure the accountability of the representative director and other decision-makers:

-- A. Approval documents by representative director with attachments for two years are maintained in the executive office of the headquarters.
-After two years, such documents are stored in an external storehouse under strict security. - B. Approval documents other than those by representative director, including approval documents for branches
+- 2) Storage and Management of Approval Documents and Written Contracts - In November 2012, we introduced an electronic approval system, totally eliminating the need to use paper for approval documents including attachments.
+Information relating to decisions made by the President and other important decisions prior to the introduction of the system is recorded and stored as follows to ensure the accountability of the representative director and other decision-makers: - A. Approval documents by representative director with attachments for 2 years are maintained in the executive office of the headquarters.
+After 2 years, such documents are stored in an external storehouse under strict security. - B. Approval documents other than those by representative director, including approval documents for branches are collected by the head office, and these documents are transferred after one year to be stored in an external storehouse under strict security.

-- Written contracts are stored as follows: Meanwhile, electronic contracts are also being gradually introduced, and services with high security reliability are selected and appropriately managed. - A. Franchise agreements and store lease agreements including any attached memorandums, which constitute the foundation of Lawson's business, are stored in an external storehouse under strict security immediately upon conclusion of the agreement. - B. Other written contracts are stored in secure locked locations at each responsible division or in an external storehouse under strict security control for seven years after expiration of the contract period. - 3) Storage and Management of Information Relating to Compliance and Risk
+Written contracts are stored as follows: Meanwhile, electronic contracts are also being gradually introduced, and services with high security reliability are selected and appropriately managed.

+A. Franchise agreements and store lease agreements including any attached memorandums, which constitute the foundation of Lawson's business, are stored in an external storehouse under strict security immediately upon conclusion of the agreement.

+- B. Other written contracts are stored in secure locked locations at each responsible division or in an external storehouse under strict security control for 7 years after expiration of the contract period. - 3) Storage and Management of Information Relating to Compliance and Risk